Why Fisker Inc. (FSR)’s Most Recent Report Reveals Some Hints About Its Future

-Fisker Inc. (NYSE:FSR) went down by -5.32% from its latest closing price compared to the recent 1-year high of $31.96.
-The company’s stock price has collected -11.02% of loss in the last five trading sessions.
+Fisker Inc. (NYSE:FSR) went up by 0.52% from its latest closing price compared to the recent 1-year high of $31.96.
+The company’s stock price has collected -3.06% of loss in the last five trading sessions.
 The Wall Street Journal reported on 10/01/21 that Foxconn Made the iPhone in Your Hand and Wants to Make the EV in Your Garage

 Is It Worth Investing in Fisker Inc. (NYSE :FSR) Right Now?